Well, it’s been a while since I’ve been able to update the

 Assorted herbs

-I harvested a year’s supply (for us anyway) of chives, oregano, sage, mints, lemon balm, tarragon, thyme and basil.
+I harvested a year’s supply (for us anyway) of chives, oregano, sage,

 Strawberries